ncatlab/nlab-content/pages/5845.md

 See [[adjoint monad]] for more.

-In general there is a duality (an anti[[equivalence of categories]]) between the category of monads having right adjoint and comonads having left adjoints.
+In general there is a duality (an anti[[equivalence of categories]]) between the category of monads having right adjoints and comonads having left adjoints.
 Note also that the [[algebra over a monad|algebras]] for a left-adjoint monad can be identified with the coalgebras for its right adjoint comonad.

 ### Fully faithful adjoint triples